wenckerm1lder/Rgstry-roof/README.md

 > Only for development purpose

-There is available feature to update description and README of tool(s) in Docker Hub.
+There is available feature to update description and README of the tool(s) in Docker Hub.

-This requires locally cloned CinCan tools repository - README's from there are used.
+This requires locally cloned CinCan tools repository - READMEs from there are used.

 For example command
 ```
 cincanregistry -t ../tools utils update-readme --all
 ```

 Uploads every README file for corresponding repository in CinCan's Docker Hub.
-The first header (# ) of README is used as *description* of image.
+The first header (# ) of the README is used as *description* of image.

 #### Providing credentials